In preparation for your event in an Arts Division venue…

 - A student house management team will be assigned to your event (1-2 House Managers and 2-6 Ushers, depending on the event.)
 The House Manager arrives 1.5 hrs before event start.

-- TAPS parking attendants are on site in Lot 126 (Arts Lot) 1 hour in advance of most events to issue parking permits.
+- For events taking place in the Arts area (Digital, Visual, Theater, Music), TAPS parking attendants are on site in Lot 126 (Arts Lot) 1 hour in advance of most events to issue parking permits.

 - Front-of-house crew will gather quietly in the rear of the venue while the House Manager orients their team about 1 hour before start time.